Kahmul/SoulsSpeedruns-Save-Organizer/README.md

 7. If you go into the load screen menu now you may notice that the characters will not show the info according to the save you just loaded unless you restart the game.
 This is simply because the game only checks for that info on start-up.
 If you load any of the characters though it will now load the correct one.

 ## Planned Features

-- Cut/Paste functionality
-- Dragging and dropping multiple saves at once
+- None at the moment

 ## Troubleshooting